Back to Top

 The culmination of the Skeletal Radiology four-course sequence, Skeletal Radiology 4 provides students with the clinical, pathologic and radiologic features of a wide variety of bone pathology: neoplastic, infectious, vascular, endocrine, metabolic, hematologic, congenital and nutritional disorders.
 Commonly encountered conditions are emphasized as well as those with disastrous consequences for failure to identify.
 Discussion of various concerns regarding case management and follow-up imaging concepts are presented.

 Introduction to the functional anatomy and biomechanics of the spinal column and pelvis.
 Special consideration is given to highlight areas that are of clinical importance to chiropractic.
 This course is intended to form a foundation for clinical science courses.

 : WOMEN'S HEALTH

-Discussion of chiropractic and medical management of women's health problems with emphasis on lifestyles and behaviors which enhance and promote health in women.
-Introduction to breast and pelvic examination.
+This course covers the chiropractic and medical management of women's health conditions; with emphasis on lifestyles and behaviors which enhance and promote health in women.
+Students are concurrently introduced to the breast and pelvic examination.